-Feedback from Production Technician during the Love Where you Work campaign teams.
+Across the year, we also ran a series of targeted communications and engagement campaigns to directly address key issues for our frontline teams.
 In spring/summer 2021, we ran our 'love where you work' campaign and visited teams to talk about our CRI water quality KPI, and to communicate key water quality messages and share best practice.
 There was a high level of engagement and, following the sessions, we put in place clear actions to help improve our CRI score.

 In March 2022, we ran our 'Take 5' campaign during one of our busiest times in our contact centres.
-The campaign focused on supporting, enqaging and recognising our people, promoting wellbeing and delivering an exceptional experience for our customers, all while injecting
+The campaign focused on supporting, engaging and recognising our people, promoting wellbeing and delivering an exceptional experience for our customers, all while injecting some fun.

 We had a great response from our frontline teams.
 They used whole self MOTs from the charity Mind, and accessed wellbeing support.
 Our senior leaders prepared and gave out over 200 thank you cards and care packages.
 We recognised and rewarded over 80 colleagues, with vouchers, certificates and chocolates.
-We listened to our teams and what they wanted at work - this included fruit crates to support healthy eating, which was the most liked part of the
+We listened to our teams and what they wanted at work - this included fruit crates to support healthy eating, which was the most liked part of the campaign.